Scotland Ski Holidays Skiing & Snowboarding in the Scottish Highlands

 Where to stay in the Scottish Ski Resorts

-The accommodation in and around Scotland's ski resorts varies from comfortable B&Bs to upmarket hotels with plenty of choice to suit all budgets and tastes.
-You won't find any traditional chalet rentals as you would in the Alps but you will get a very warm and friendly welcome and the accommodation is excellent value for money.
+The self catering accommodation in and around Scotland's ski resorts varies from comfortable B&Bs to luxury lodges with plenty of choice to suit all budgets and tastes.
+You won't find any traditional chalet rentals as you would in the Alps but you will get a very warm and friendly welcome plus the added bonus of being surrounded by the majestic scenery of the Scottish Highlands.

-Booking a holiday rental, whether a ski chalet or apartment is easy and great value.
-Plus, if you travelling with a young family, holiday rentals give you that additional flexibility.
+Booking a holiday rental, whether a lodge or cottage is easy and great value.
+Plus, if you travelling with a young family, a self-catering option provides the space and freedom to do what you want, when you want.

 All the Scottish ski resorts offer something different and if you are staying around the Cairngorm National Park, you can try Aviemore, Glenshee and The Lecht as they are all very close to each other.